carlos-sierra/edb360/readme.txt

-EDB360 v1620 (2016-11-23) by Carlos Sierra
+edb360 v1621 (2016-12-03) by Carlos Sierra
 ~~~~~~~~~~~~
-EDB360 is a "free to use" tool to perform an initial assessment of a remote system.
+edb360 is a "free to use" tool to perform an initial assessment of a remote system.

-It gives a glance of a database state.
+It gives a glance of an Oracle database state.
 It also helps to document any findings.

+eDB360 works on Oracle 10g to 12c databases. eDB360 works on Linus and UNIX systems.
+For Windows systems you may want to install first UNIX Utilities (UnxUtils) and a zip
+program, else a few OS commands may not properly work.

-EDB360 installs nothing on the database.
+edb360 installs nothing on the database.

 For better results execute connected as DBA or user with access to data dictionary.

-EDB360 takes a few hours to execute.
+edb360 takes up to 24 hours to execute.

-Output ZIP file can be large (over 100 MBs), so you may want to place and execute EDB360
+Output ZIP file can be large (over 100 MBs), so you may want to place and execute edb360
 from a system directory with at least 1 GB of free space.

-Best time to execute EDB360 is close to the end of a working day and let it execute
+Best time to execute edb360 is overnight or over a weekend.

-overnight.
+Before executing edb360 please perform a pre-check of ASH on AWR by reviewing output of
+included script edb360-master/sql/awr_ash_pre_check.sql.

 ****************************************************************************************

 Steps
 ~~~~~
-1. Unzip edb360.zip, navigate to the root edb360-master directory, and connect as DBA, or any user with Data Dictionary access:
+1. Unzip edb360-master.zip, navigate to the root edb360-master directory, and connect as DBA, or any user with access to the Data Dictionary:

    $ unzip edb360-master.zip
    $ cd edb360-master
-   $ sqlplus dba_user/dba_pwd
+   $ sqlplus <dba_user>/<dba_pwd>

+2. Execute sql/awr_ash_pre_check.sql and review output, specially last page.
+Then decide if continuing with edb360 (step 3 below) or remediate first findings reported.

-2. Execute edb360.sql passing two parameters.
+3. Execute edb360.sql passing two parameters either inline or when asked.

    Parameter 1: Oracle License Pack (required)